 A Thumb/Finger appliance is used to help children break the thumb sucking habit which causes improper growth of the mouth and misalignment of the teeth.
 A fixed palatal crib is typically placed on the child’s upper teeth and rests on the roof of the mouth.

 A Tongue Thrusting appliance is used to stop the tongue thrusting action.
 Tongue thrusting occurs when the patient presses his or her tongue against the front teeth, usually when swallowing, speaking or resting the tongue.
 If thrusting is constant, this can cause problems with teeth alignment and must be fixed.
-This appliance, similar to a mouth guard, is usually worn at night.
+This orthodontic appliance, similar to a mouth guard, is usually worn at night.

 Herbst Appliance To Correct Protrusion

 According to a survey of orthodontic laboratories, the Herbst appliance has become the most popular appliance for correcting protrusions.
-This is due to the orthodontists’ desire to find a technique that requires a minimum amount of patient cooperation.
+This is due to orthodontists’ desire to find a technique that requires a minimum amount of patient cooperation.

 The correction of the protrusion afforded by the Herbst appliance occurs through a combination of skeletal and dental changes brought about by forward positioning of the lower jaw.

-We have used growth appliances for over twenty years.
+At Rogers & Andrews Orthodontics, we have used growth appliances for over twenty years.
 The first types were removable, and they produced excellent results when the patients wore the appliances.
 However, many were worn only part-time or were lost because they were removable.

 The Herbst has given our office an easier and a faster way to correct protrusions.
 Dr. Rogers has trained hundreds of orthodontists in this technique through lectures and video.
 The results that we can achieve are remarkable.